 The Commission collaborates with FRSC to ensure the safety and comfort of road transport consumers.
 The Commission seeks the support of FRSC in investigation and resolving consumer complaints relating to road travels, when necessary.
 The relationship between the Commission and FRSC recently expanded to joint sensitisation projects as well as other joint initiatives.

 National Agency for Food and Drug Administration and Control (NAFDAC)

-The Commission collaborates with NAFDAC in cases involving the food drugs and beverage industry.
+The Commission collaborates with the National Agency for Food and Drug Administration and Control (NAFDAC) in cases involving the food, drugs and beverage industry.
 Core areas of focus include interdicting harmful, fake, substandard products before entering trade, and seizure and confiscation after entering trade.
 In addition, scientific testing knowledge skills and facilities are key areas of support from NAFDAC.